 Did you know we have a Main Translation Services Guide?
 It will teach you everything you need to know regarding the scope of translation, as well as the field and future of the language industry!

-Throughout the history of translations, it has played a vital role in almost every aspect of society.
+Throughout the history of translation, it has played a vital role in almost every aspect of society.
 Since medieval times, translators were already of great help in the development of languages, shaping national identities and forming scholarships.
 Through the ages, translation and translators were there to help societies around the globe move forward.

-History of Translations
+History of Translation